vsrinivas/fuchsia/build_overview.md

 # The build system

-### Overview
+## Overview

 The Fuchsia build system aims at building complete boot images for various devices.
-To do so, it uses [GN][gn-main], a meta-build system that generates build files consumed by [Ninja][ninja-main] to execute the actual build.
+To do so, it uses [GN][gn-main], a meta-build system that generates build files consumed by [Ninja][ninja-main], which executes the actual build.
+[Using GN build][gn-preso] is a good intro to GN.

+Note that Zircon uses an entirely different build system based on GNU Make.
+The rest of the build relies on Zircon being built ahead of time.

+## Packages

-The contents of the generated image are controlled by a set of packages defining what should go into the GN build and what should be packaged into the image.
+The contents of the generated image are controlled by a set of top level [packages][packages-source] defining what should go into the GN build.

-### Packages

-You can configure what gets built using the [packaging system][packages-source].

-### Build targets
+## Build targets

 Build targets are defined in `BUILD.gn` files scattered all over the source tree.
 These files use a Python-like syntax to declare buildable objects: